yueyang0115/covid-prediction-ML-flask-app-on-GAE/README.md

-# IDS721 Final Project: Covid Prediction
+# Covid Prediction Flask App on GAE
+Duke IDS 721 Final Project
+Author: Yue Yang, Jingyi Xie, Jiateng Mao

 ## Overview
 In this project, we built a **machine learning** model to predict the number of Covid positive cases and deployed it on **Flask**.
 The **Flask** app is deployed on **Google App Engine** and can be accessed through a public url.
 We also verified the elastic scale-up performance via Load Test with **Locust**.